 Why Should You See a Facial Plastic Surgeon For Skin Care?

-There are several advantages to seeing a facial plastic surgery specialist like Ross A. Clevens, MD, FACS, or Renata Khelemsky, MD, for cosmetic procedures, instead of seeing a dermatologist.
+There are several advantages to seeing a facial plastic surgery specialist like Ross A. Clevens, MD, FACS, for cosmetic procedures, instead of seeing a dermatologist.

 Education and Training